Delete or restore user mailboxes in Exchange Online

-For info on removing a license from a user in Office 365 and Exchange Online, check out Change in behavior for delicensed Exchange Online users.
+For info on removing a license from a user in Office 365 and Exchange Online, check out Remove licenses from users in Office 365 for business.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts for the Exchange admin center.